Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Introduction

-The task of rigorously deriving an equation of the form \eqref{intro:generalized Boltzmann} from a classical many particle system, even for the case $m=2$, is a challenging problem that has been settled only in certain situations; for hard-sphere interactions, the analysis was pioneered by Lanford \cite{lanford} and recently completed by Gallagher, Saint-Raymond, Texier \cite{gallagher}, while for short-range potentials, it has been done in \cite{king,gallagher, pulvirenti-simonella}.
-Up to our knowledge, the case $m=3$ has not been studied at all.
-In addition to understanding binary interactions and interactions among three particles, the case $m=3$ requires careful analysis of their mutual interactions.
-We leave this challenging task for a future work and in this paper we focus on rigorously deriving a purely ternary equation, which itself brings a lot of challenges due to combinatorial and configurational intricacies of evolving in time interactions among three particles.
+The task of rigorously deriving an equation of the form \eqref{intro:generalized Boltzmann} from a classical many particle system, even for the case $m=2$, is a challenging problem that has been settled for short times only in certain situations; for hard-sphere interactions, the analysis was pioneered by Lanford \cite{lanford} and recently completed by Gallagher, Saint-Raymond, Texier \cite{gallagher}, while for short-range potentials, it has been done in \cite{king,gallagher, pulvirenti-simonella}.
+Up to our knowledge, the case $m=3$ i.e. derivation of the equation

+has not been studied at all.
+We refer to \eqref{intro:binary-ternary Boltzmann} as the binary-ternary Boltzmann equation.
+We mention that in a recent work with Gamba and Taskovi\'c \cite{gwp} we proved global well-posedness of \eqref{intro:binary-ternary Boltzmann} for small initial data near vacuum.

+In addition to understanding binary interactions and interactions among three particles, derivation of \eqref{intro:binary-ternary Boltzmann} requires careful analysis of their mutual interactions.
+This challenging task has been carried out in a subsequent work \cite{binary-ternary} since it requires a deep understanding of interactions between three particles and their connection to binary interactions.
+For this reason, in this paper, we focus on understanding interactions among three particles and rigorously deriving a purely ternary equation, which itself brings a lot of challenges due to combinatorial and configurational intricacies of evolving in time interactions among three particles.
 We derive an equation of the form

 where $Q_3(f,f,f)$ is the ternary collisional operator which is an integral operator of cubic order in $f$.
 We refer to \eqref{intro:ternary Boltzmann} as the ternary Boltzmann equation.

-We note that attempts for generalization of the Boltzmann equation to denser gases using formal density expansions have been made in the past, see e.g. \cite{choh-uhlenbeck,green,hoegy,sengers}, but in a different context than ours.
+Global well-posedness for small initial data near vacuum holds as a special case of the results of \cite{gwp}.

+Let us mention that Maxwell models with multiple particle interactions have been studied in \cite{multiple gamba 2, multiple gamba} using Fourier transform methods.